celiikerenn/Weather-App-Django/README.md

 - Toggle between light and dark themes 🌗
 - Delete individual cities or all at once 🗑️
 - Securely store your API key using `.env` 🔐
+- Display weather icons next to each city (e.g., sunny, cloudy, rainy) 🖼️
+---

+## 🖼️ Weather Icons Feature

+Each city now displays a relevant weather icon (fetched from OpenWeatherMap or mapped locally), enhancing the UI.

 ---